-An Exchange Traded Fund or ETF is simply a managed fund which is listed on the stock exchange.
+An Exchange Traded Fund or ETF is simply a managed fund which is listed on the stock exchange, making it easy to get exposure to a lot of investments with a small amount of money.

 Pulling Apart An ETF